100 per cent gas-powered IVECO Stralis NP plays major role in London New Year’s Day Parade

 The Stralis NP 460 is the most sustainable heavy truck for 44-tonne operation, standing apart from competitors for being the only three-axle tractor unit to operate on 100 per cent liquefied natural gas (LNG).

-It brings together more than 20 years development of natural gas technology – packaged into a 6×2 heavy truck which delivers a true competitive advantage for UK fleets on both regional and long-distance missions.
-It runs exclusively on LNG from tanks mounted either side of the chassis and is perfect for applications where vehicles operate on a ‘same-day out and back’ operation.
+It brings together more than 20 years of development of natural gas technology - packaged into a 6×2 heavy truck which delivers a true competitive advantage for UK fleets on both regional and long-distance missions.
+It runs exclusively on LNG from tanks mounted on either side of the chassis and is perfect for applications where vehicles operate on a 'same-day out and back' operation.

 Power comes from a 12.9 litre IVECO Cursor 13 NP single-fuel engine, offering the perfect blend of power and performance for the majority of UK-based applications.
 It also features IVECO's 12-speed Hi-Tronix automated transmission, plus key innovations including GPS-based Hi-Cruise predictive cruise control and gear-shifting.

 The Stralis NP maximises the environmental advantages of natural gas, regarded as the most eco-friendly fuel for internal combustion engines.
 It delivers a 99 per cent reduction of PM and 90 per cent in NO2 compared to Euro VI limits, helping to significantly improve air quality.
 It also offers fleets the potential to reduce CO2 emissions by up to 95 per cent when running on liquefied bio-methane.